GhorbaniF/4CSeqEnhancerDetection/README.md

 Rscript pipe4C.R --vpFile=./example/VPinfo.txt --fqFolder=./example/ --outFolder=./outF/ --cores 8 --plot --wig
 ```

-After couple of seconds, we need to stop the process using ctrl+c, and copy our fastq files generated in the previous step to the /outF/FASTQ/ folder.
+After couple of seconds, we need to stop the process using ctrl+c, and copy our fastq files, generated in the previous step, to the /outF/FASTQ/ folder.
 This way, the pipe4C program will use the existing fastq files and does not perform demultiplexing.

 - We finally run the script with our data using the following command: